radeksulc/ibm-bai-workshop/README.md

 # Credits
 Paul Pacholski, Jeffrey Goodhue, Thomas Schulze, Swapnil Agrawal, Matthias Jung, Matthias Jung, Pierre Feillet and many other IBMers.

-Special thanks to Dr. Reinhold Engelbrech for logistic support and the Case Management Guru Massimiliano Carra for helping me with Case stuff.
+Special thanks to Dr. Reinhold Engelbrech for logistic support and the Case Management Guru Massimiliano Carra for helping me with the Case stuff.

 # License
 The notebook found in this project are licensed under the [Apache License 2.0](LICENSE).